 First, select an already formatted cell.

-On the picture below we have created a little example for this.
-We will pay our attention to the range D5:D6.
+In the picture below, we have created a little example of this.
+We will pay attention to the range D5:D6.

 You can see the rules in the Rules Manager window.
 We didn’t make it overly complicated.
-If the value of the cell is larger or equal to 2, than it will color it red.
+If the cell value is larger or equal to 2, it will color red.

-If the value of the cell is smaller than 2, than it will color it green.
+If the cell value is smaller than 2, it will color green.

 Copy the cells containing the conditional Formatting as a linked picture.

 We can use the Home tab on the ribbon, but it is easier to use the right-click menu.

 The linked picture basically acts as a graphical object.
-For example we can more or resize it.
+So, for example, we can move or resize it.

 Enter 1 in both cells.

 As an effect of the conditional formatting, both cells will turn green, so the rule will prevail that we have set before.

 This was, in any case, the simplest solution for the use of Conditional Formatting on a shape.

 Don’t forget that now we are talking about a simple picture.

 The answer is yes!
 And with an easy way.
 Some people like to overcomplicate VBA programming.
 There’s no need for that.

-Follow the tutorial further more we’ll introduce two more methods.
+Following the tutorial furthermore, we’ll introduce two more methods.

 Now we’d like to color a real Shape with the help of conditional Formatting.
 The first thing that comes to mind is to write a short VBA code.